MatthewZMD/.emacs.d/README.md

 ```

-<a id="orgddbc86a"></a>
+<a id="orga5228a4"></a>

 ## Doom Theme

 [doom-themes](https://github.com/hlissner/emacs-doom-themes), an UI plugin and pack of theme.
-It is set to default to Molokai theme.
+It is set to default to Dracula theme.

 ```emacs-lisp
 (def-package doom-themes